dCache/dcache-book2/config-pnfs.md

 Deleted Files in PNFS
 =====================

 When a file in the PNFS filesystem is deleted the server stores information about is in the subdirectories of `/opt/pnfsdb/pnfs/trash/`.
-For DCACHE, the `cleaner` cell in the `pnfsDomain` is responsible for deleting the actual files from the pools asyncronously.
+For dCache, the `cleaner` cell in the `pnfsDomain` is responsible for deleting the actual files from the pools asyncronously.
 It uses the files in the directory `/opt/pnfsdb/pnfs/trash/2/`.
 It contains a file with the PNFS ID of the deleted file as name.
 If a pool containing that file is down at the time the cleaner tries to remove it, it will retry for a while.
 After that, the file `/opt/pnfsdb/pnfs/trash/2/current/failed.poolName` will contain the PNFS IDs which have not been removed from that pool.
 The cleaner will still retry the removal with a lower frequency.

 Access Control
 ==============